Purdue scientists and engineers push the boundaries of space knowledge, studying the stars, the solar system and beyond

 • She is on the tiger team for OSIRIS-REx and will be the first woman to study samples from the asteroid Bennu.

-horgan-center Briony Horgan, associate professor of planetary science, sits inside the Mars Rover Operations Center in Purdue’s Delon and Elizabeth Hampton Hall of Civil Engineering.
-Horgan is part of the Mars rover mission.
-(Purdue University photo/Rebecca McElhoe) Download image
+Briony Horgan, associate professor of planetary science, sits inside the Mars Rover Operations Center in Purdue’s Delon and Elizabeth Hampton Hall of Civil Engineering.
+Horgan and others will be on the edge of their seat for several minutes during the Feb.
+18 landing as they wait for confirmation the Mars rover touched down safely.
+(Purdue University photo/Rebecca McElhoe)

 Rover Perseverance using unprecedented equipment to illuminate the history of the red planet